Aws-Nassar/Programming-for-Data-Science-with-Python-Udacity-Nanodegree/README.md

 ### Description
 In this project, you will make use of Python to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
 You will write code to import the data and answer interesting questions about it by computing descriptive statistics.
 You will also write a script that takes in raw input to create an interactive experience in the terminal to present these statistics.

+## Features
+- Analyze bikeshare data from major cities (currently supports Chicago, New York City, and Washington).
+- Generate statistics for user types, travel times, and popular routes.
+- Filter data by month, day, or both for customized analysis.

 ### List of software, firmware and hardware you may require.
 * You should have Python 3, NumPy, and pandas installed using Anaconda
 * A text editor, like Sublime or Atom.